Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 References:

-If you are writing a resume for a job with no experience, it’s important to focus on transferable skills.
-These are skills that you’ve gained through experiences such as volunteering, internships or other extracurricular activities that can be applied to getting a job in your chosen field.
-For instance, if were a part of an organisation for students You may have had experience in leadership, teamwork, or event planning.
-It is important to highlight the skills you have acquired and any achievements you’ve achieved through these branches.
+When you write a resume with no experience, it is important to emphasise transferable skills.
+These are skills that you’ve gained through experiences like volunteering, internships or other activities that can be utilised to land an employment opportunity in your preferred field.
+For instance, if were part of a student organisation and have previous experience in teamwork, leadership or event planning.
+You should highlight these abilities and the achievements you’ve made on these subjects.

 Contact information and name